RIKEN-RCCS/lens3/v2/doc/user-guide.md

 |:--:|
 | **Fig. Lens3 overview.** |

-Lens3 consists of Lens3-Mux and Lens3-Reg -- Lens3-Mux is a
-multiplexer and Lens3-Reg is a setting Web-API.
+Lens3 consists of Multiplexers and Registrar -- Multiplexer is a proxy to a backend S3 server, and Registrar is a setting Web-UI.
 Others are by third-parties.
 MinIO is an open-source but commercially supported S3 server.
-Redis is an open-source database system.
+Valkey is an open-source keyval-db database system.
 A reverse-proxy is not specified in Lens3 but it is required for operation.

-Lens3-Mux works as a proxy which forwards file access requests to a MinIO instance by looking at a bucket name.
-Lens3-Mux determines the target MinIO instance using an association of a bucket and a user.
-This association is stored in the Redis database.
+Multiplexer forwards access requests to a backend S3 server instance by looking at a bucket name.
+Multiplexer determines the target backend using an association of a bucket and an access key.
+This association is stored in the keyval-db.

-Lens3-Mux is also in charge of starting and stopping a MinIO instance.
-Lens3-Mux starts a MinIO instance on receiving an access request, and after a while, Lens3-Mux stops the instance when it becomes idle.
-Lens3-Mux starts a MinIO instance as a user process using "sudo".
+Multiplexer is also in charge of starting and stopping a backend S3 server instance.
+Multiplexer starts a backend on receiving an access request, and after a while, Multiplexer stops the instance when it becomes idle.
+Multiplexer starts a backend as a user process using "sudo".

-Lens3-Reg provides management of buckets.
-Lens3-Reg manages buckets by a bucket pool, which is a unit of management in Lens3 and corresponds to a single MinIO instance.
+Registrar provides management of buckets.
+A bucket pool is a unit of management in Lens3 and corresponds to a single backend.
 A user first creates a bucket pool, then registers buckets to the pool.

-## Bucket-Pool State (MinIO-state)
+## Bucket-Pool State

-A bucket-pool is a management unit of S3 buckets in Lens3 and it has a state reflecting the state of a MinIO instance (MinIO-state).
-But, the state does not include the process status of an instance.
+A bucket-pool is a management unit of S3 buckets in Lens3 and it has a state reflecting the state of a backend as "minio-state".

 Bucket-pool state is:

-* __None__ quickly moves to the __INITIAL__ state.
-* __INITIAL__ indicates a setup is not performed on a MinIO instance.
-* __READY__ indicates a service is ready, a setup for servicing is done.
-It does not mean a MinIO instance is running.
+* __READY__ and __INITIAL__ indicate a service is usable.
+It does not necessarily mean a backend is running.
+The INITIAL state was used as the state the backend is not in sync with the Lens3's state.
+  READY and INITIAL are synonymous, currently.
 * __SUSPENED__ indicates a pool is temporarily unusable by server busyness.
 It needs several minutes for a cease of the condition.
-* __DISABLED__ indicates a pool is set unusable.
-A transition between __READY__ and __DISABLED__ is by actions by an administrator.
-The causes of a transition include an expiry of a pool, disabling a user account, or making a pool offline.
+* __DISABLED__ indicates a pool is unusable.
+A transition between READY and DISABLED is by actions by an administrator or some expiration conditions.
+The causes of a transition include disabling a user account, making a pool offline, or an expiry of a pool.
 * __INOPERABLE__ indicates an error state and a pool is permanently unusable.
-Mainly, it has failed to run a MinIO instance.
+Mainly, it has failed to start a backend.
 This pool cannot be used and should be removed.

 Deletions of buckets and secrets are accepted during the suspension state of a pool.
 However, it delays to make a user's action take